 The first round of the scheme allowed individuals to claim a grant worth 80% of average trading profits, paid out in a single instalment covering an initial 3 months from March 2020 and capped at £2,500 per month (£7,500 in total)

-This grant will be worth 70% of your average monthly trading profits, paid out in a single instalment covering a further 3 months, capped at £6,570 in total.
+This grant is worth 70% of your average monthly trading profits, paid out in a single instalment covering a further 3 months, capped at £6,570 in total.